jesusyanez/drumkit-dl/README.md

 <h2>Drumkit DL's Features</h2>

-* Download multiple drumkits without using a web browser.
+* Download back-to-back drumkits without opening a single tab.
-* Let's users choose a custom directory to download drumkits to.
+* Custom download directory for all your drumkits, no more moving folders around.
-* Automatic extraction
+* All downloaded files are extracted automatically, so drumkits are ready to go.
-* Works with files hosted on Google Drive, Dropbox, MediaFire, and WeTransfer.
+* Supports Google Drive, Dropbox, MediaFire, and WeTransfer.
-* Python 3 (all operating systems)</br>
+* Runs on Python 3 (all operating systems).</br>